aws/firelens-datajet/README-stability-setup.md

 ## What Gets Created

 **Infrastructure:**
-- VPC with 2 public subnets and security group
+- VPC with 2 public subnets (for NAT Gateway) and 2 private subnets (for Fargate tasks)
+- NAT Gateways in both AZs with Elastic IPs for secure internet access from private subnets
+- Security group with appropriate egress rules (HTTPS, HTTP, DNS)
-- ECR repositories (datajet, mock-mountebank) - Optional to created using cloudformation
+- ECR repositories (datajet, mock-mountebank) - Optional to create using CloudFormation
 - S3 buckets for test artifacts
-- IAM roles for ECS task execution
+- IAM roles for ECS task execution with proper permissions
 - CodeBuild project

 **Images Built:**